nventive/UnoApplicationTemplate/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation (XML or comments) has been added and/or existing documentation has been updated
 - [ ] [Architecture documents](./doc/Architecture.md) have been updated
 - [ ] Tested on all relevant platforms
+- [ ] TODO comments are hints for next steps for users of the template and not planned work.

 ## Other information